leifos-gmbh/PermissionManager/README.md

 6. When ILIAS updates the plugin, hit the "Action" button and select "Activate" that will appear instead of the "Update" link.

 7. Hit the "Action" button and select "Refresh Languages" to update the language-files.

+### Remarks for upgrading to PHP8
+After upgrading to PHP8, when using this plugin for the first time after the upgrade, your settings for the plugin might get reset.
+In this case, please redo and save your configuration.